dwyl/product-roadmap/README.md

   to have goals defined for each area of a person's life.
-  We will have an on-boarding questionnaire to guide them, a visualisation of "progress" toward each one of the goals and reminder to review them regularly.
+  We will have an on-boarding questionnaire to guide them, a visualisation of "progress" toward each one of the goals and reminders to review them regularly.
   All features to be added to the backlog and worked on in due course!
   For now, we need the basic [**Personas**](https://github.com/dwyl/app/issues/213)